PsyTeachR/ads-v1/docs/04-data.md

 ::: {.try data-latex=""}
-* Create a new table called `family` with the first name, last name, and age of your family members.
+* Create a new table called `family` with the first name, last name, and age of your family members (biological, adopted, or chosen).
 * Save it to a CSV file called "family.csv".
 * Clear the object from your environment by restarting R or with the code `remove(family)`.
 * Load the data back in and view it.